 Introduction

-If you are moving data to or from the cloud (which includes Box and Google Drive), the best option to do it from SCG is with rclone. rclone supports many kinds of “remotes” (that is, remote storage, which in this case is cloud storage).
+If you are moving data to or from the cloud (which includes Google Drive), the best option to do it from SCG is with rclone. rclone supports many kinds of data sources and destinations which include most types of cloud storage.

 To use rclone, run module load rclone in your Terminal (or job script).

-Here are notes for certain cloud services commonly used with SCG:
+Here are some instructions for certain cloud services commonly used with SCG:

 Medicine Box